SrAB1/Gym/README.md

 Static website built as one of my projects during college studies.

-Website built using technologies: JavaScript, HTML, CSS, jQuery.
+Website was built using technologies: JavaScript, HTML, CSS, jQuery.
 Tested and ran on local server using WampServer, but can be run without local server.